xgt-network/xgt-network.github.io/docs/mining.md

 ### Configuring the miner
 To generate the required configuration files, run xgtd.exe and then safely close the program using ctrl+c.
-You can find xgtd data, including config.ini, in %Appdata%\\.xgtd.
+You can find xgtd data, including config.ini, in `%Appdata%\.xgtd`.
 To configure your miner, make the following changes to the config.ini file and add the credentials from the wallet you created earlier:

 1. `# witness =` should be `witness = "WALLET_NAME"` (with "")